cyberfilth/PHPeasy/README.md

 # PHPeasy
 ## A light PHP code editor

 For when you just need an editor that opens quickly to edit a PHP file.

+ - Comment / uncomment lines by pressing CTRL + /
-No frills, the very basic autocomplete is called up by pressing CTRL+SPACE
+ - Autocomplete is called up by pressing CTRL + SPACE

+Download from the [Releases](https://github.com/cyberfilth/PHPeasy/releases) page

 ![Dark theme](screenshots/screenshotDarkTheme1.png)